-- Full Load: A full load, also known as a destructive load, involves loading the source data to the destination at once.
-In this approach, a destination table is truncated before loading data and is then completely replaced with updated datasets.
+- Full Load: A full load, also known as a destructive load, involves loading the entire source data to the destination at once.
+In this approach, a destination table is truncated before loading data and is completely replaced with updated datasets.

 ETL Use Cases